 Bringing our own food from home really helps us to keep from eating out at least three times a day!
-We bring plenty of non-perishable items, such as chips, veggie straws, snacks, bread, syrup and treats.
-We'll pack these in my favorite pop up bags.
+We bring plenty of non-perishable items, such as chips, veggie straws, snacks, bread, syrup, and treats.
+We'll pack these in my favorite pop-up bags.
 I also always bring drink packets with me.
 I prefer the ones with caffeine to help give me a little pick-me-up, but you can also get them without.
-This is a way for me to ensure that I'll drink the water even if it tastes gross, because they make anything taste great!
+This is a way for me to ensure that I'll drink the water even if it tastes gross…They make anything taste great!

 Even if you're staying in a hotel that doesn't have a kitchen, you can bring your own toaster and still be able to bring a lot of this food.
 You can reheat almost anything in a toaster bag.
 We've even brought our own small microwave when the hotel didn't have one of those!
 If they don't have a refrigerator, then you can get fresh ice from the hotel in your cooler every day to keep all of your food cold.
 There's seriously a solution to everything!

 However, don't think that bringing your own food means that you have to only eat in for the whole trip!
 Choose a meal or two (depending on how long you're going to stay) that you want to eat out.
 But you'll be amazed at how much money you'll save on food that can go towards other fun things on your trip!

 Road trip entertainment is key to keeping everyone, both kid and parent, happy on a long drive!
 We'll bring multiple movies with us to keep the kids entertained on the drive.
 We have a DVD system built into our van, but we've also used the portable DVD systems and they work great, too.